 From my own experience, I have noticed that people around me are more successful with iPhone than a Mac.
 The graphical user interface in pair with a mouse is intuitive to an extent, but to use Mac comfortably you need to know and remember several fundamental concepts.
 Some of them I wanted to discuss today is double click action and the concept of the selected item.

-I remember when I got Mac mini for my mom and we would spend some time together using it.
-With a little guidance she would figure out most of the stuff on her own.
+I remember when I got a Mac mini for my mom and we would spend some time together using it.
+With a little guidance, she would figure out most of the stuff on her own.
 She didn’t know a lot, and when she had a question, she just asked me, and I would smile, and say yes, you are right.
-It was joy for both of us.
+It was a joy for both of us.
 Unfortunately, it didn’t go smoothly always.
 We stuck with one trivial task.
 She wanted to open a document.
 She needed my help to learn double click.
-Problem is, once she overcame a challenge and learned how to do it, she started double click everything — Dock applications, web links.
+Problem is, once she overcame a challenge and learned how to do it, she started double click everything — Dock applications, weblinks.
 Not a great experience.

 iOS has some advantages over macOS.
-Both Mac and iPhone have a progressive disclosure of complexity which helps novice users get started, and also allows power users stay productive.
-However, entry barrier on iPhone is much lower.
-You can do everything on iPhone with a simple tap and swipe.
+Both Mac and iPhone have a progressive disclosure of complexity which helps novice users get started, and also allows power users to stay productive.
+However, the entry barrier on iPhone is much lower.
+You can do everything on your iPhone with a simple tap and swipe.
 It will take longer yes, but you don’t need to know about double tap, tap and hold, tap-hold and drag.
 That’s a great thing.

 iPad works in the same way.
 Basic requirements, things you need to know to use it, are very low.
 It’s forgiving for a novice user.
-People can pick it up and do more without any help from their nerd friends. iOS and iPadOS have fundamental advantage over Mac.
+People can pick it up and do more without any help from their nerd friends. iOS and iPadOS have a fundamental advantage over Mac.